 Shopping on a Los Algodones Day Trip

 Sadly, we didn’t find a big supermarket in Los Algodones like the one we’d found last year in Nuevo Progreso.
-To find out about our shopping haul in Nuevo Progresso, check out our blog.

 We didn’t buy anything from Los Algodones but our friends purchased warm fresh tortillas, vanilla extract, and a woven blanket.
 It was good entertainment wandering through the markets.
 I was tempted by the brightly colored tablecloths but decided it would just add to my laundry responsibility.